Why are my Google reviews not showing up?

 1) Send a review request to every customer

 A very common reason business owners think their Google reviews are not showing up is simply because they have unrealistic expectations about how likely it is that a customer will be willing to take the time to write a review.
 Like most of marketing, getting reviews is a numbers game.
 You need to send a lot of review requests for every 1 review you actually get.
 Most requests will not result in a review.
-Our web app can help you automate this process, so you don’t spend too much time on it, but can still reach every customer.
+Our Google review management tool can help you automate this process, so you don’t spend too much time on it, but can still reach every customer.

 2) Optimize your conversion rates